grt192/GRT2022/WRITEUP.md

 ```
 ##### [`GRTAutonSequence` L30-56](https://github.com/grt192/GRTCommandBased/blob/develop/src/main/java/frc/robot/commands/tank/GRTAutonSequence.java#L30-L56)

 Auton was not ready for Monterey.
 Our first practice match, an S-curve trajectory was set as our auton routine (left over from path following testing) and we incurred a penalty during autonomous when we rammed into an opposing alliance bot.
-Pretty quickly following the first few matches, it was decided that there wasn't enough time to tune path following and to instead rewrite auton to be simpler and more reliable.
+Pretty quickly following the first few matches it was decided that there wasn't enough time to tune path following, and that we should instead rewrite auton to be simpler and more reliable.

 The revised "pleb" auton lowers the intake, drives forwards for 55 inches or 8 seconds (whichever completed first),
 and shoots two balls, using overrides and timers to guarantee shooter and internals cooperate.